machingclee/machingclee.github.io/static/media/324-stripe-spring-channel-sse.106b90e3.md

 ##### Backend Simply Steaming 1 to 100

-Next in the backend we using a blocking way to deliver the request and let an non-blocking block handle the SSE Task:
+Next in the backend we use a blocking way to deliver the request and let a non-blocking coroutine-block handles the SSE Task:
 ```kotlin
 @GetMapping("/sse-get-stripe-event-notification", produces = [MediaType.TEXT_EVENT_STREAM_VALUE])
 fun getOrderNotificationViaChannel(): SseEmitter {